M-Shrief/M-Shrief/README.md

 - CS50 lectures about [Arrays, Algorithms, Data Structures

+### not a diary
+- Used Docker to host my Databases (MongoDB - MySQL), it drained the machine too much. can be fixed if I:
+  - moved to Manjaro linux
+  - changed to SSD.

 ### Books
 - Code Complete (Reached and finished Part 4)
 - Working Effectively with Legacy code (reached and finished part2, CH9)